-Super League Gaming, Inc. (Nasdaq: SLGG), ("Super League," the "Company," "we," "us" or "our") is a leading strategically-integrated publisher and creator of games and experiences across the world's largest immersive digital platforms.
+Super League Enterprise, Inc. (Nasdaq: SLE), ("Super League," the "Company," "we," "us" or "our") is a leading strategically-integrated publisher and creator of games and experiences across the world's largest immersive digital platforms.
 From metaverse gaming powerhouses such as Roblox, Minecraft and Fortnite, to the most popular Web3 environments such as Sandbox and Decentraland, to bespoke worlds built using the most advanced 3D creation tools, Super League's innovative solutions provide incomparable access to massive audiences who gather in immersive digital spaces to socialize, play, explore, collaborate, shop, learn and create.
 As a true end-to-end activation partner for dozens of global brands, Super League offers a complete range of development, distribution, monetization and optimization capabilities designed to engage users through dynamic, energized programs.
 As an originator of new experiences fueled by a network of top developers, a comprehensive set of proprietary creator tools and a future-forward team of creative professionals, Super League accelerates IP and audience success within the fastest growing sector of the media industry.

-Super League was incorporated on October 1, 2014 as Nth Games, Inc. under the laws of the State of Delaware and changed its name to Super League Gaming, Inc. on June 15, 2015.
+Super League was incorporated on October 1, 2014 as Nth Games, Inc. under the laws of the State of Delaware and changed its name to Super League Gaming, Inc. on June 15, 2015, and Super League Enterprise on September 11, 2023.
 We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012, as amended.

-On May 30, 2023, the Company filed a Certificate of Amendment to its Second Amended and Restated Certificate of Incorporation, as amended (the "Amendment"), increasing the number of authorized shares of Common Stock from 100,000,000 to 400,000,000.
-The Company's Board of Directors previously approved the Amendment on March 17, 2023, and the Company obtained the approval of the Amendment by written consent of its stockholders holding greater than 50% of the voting securities of the Company on April 5, 2023.
+On May 30, 2023, the Company filed a Certificate of Amendment (the "First Amendment") to its Second Amended and Restated Certificate of Incorporation, as amended (the "Charter"), increasing the number of authorized shares of common stock, par value \$0.001 per share ("common stock") from 100,000,000 to 400,000,000.
+The Company's Board of Directors (the "Board") previously approved the Amendment on March 17, 2023, and the Company obtained the approval of the First Amendment by written consent of its stockholders holding greater than 50% of the voting securities of the Company on April 5, 2023.